sheaobrien25/2020_dataviscourse_homework/hw4/readme.md

 ![map](figs/map.PNG)

 We are going to start by building a map.
 The first thing to do for this is to fill in `drawMap()` in `map.js`.
 We have provided you with the projection in the constructor, including the scaling and translation necessary to center it in the designated map area.
 Note that we use the Winkel Tripel projection, which is [used by the National Geographic Society for world maps](https://www.nationalgeographic.org/media/selecting-map-projection/).
-Winkel tripel minimizes all distortions (area, angle, distance); you'll learn more about this in the maps lecture.
+Winkel Tripel aims to minimizes all distortions (area, angle, distance); you'll learn more about this in the maps lecture.

 We are going to be color-coding the countries by continent/region.
-We have provided the classes to color the countries in the css:
+We have provided the classes to color the countries in the css file:
 ```
     .africa {
         fill: #FFCA28;